charlesfry/arch-bunny/README.md

 ## Motivation

 I wanted an Arch setup that was fast and light enough to keep me in a flow state and immediately usable for data science work.
-Bunny is what I always found myself rebuilding by hand.
+Bunny installs and sets up an environment with carefully selected features that are designed to do everything you need with virtually zero wait time so you're never distracted.
-The install is scripted end to end, so the next machine costs an hour instead of a weekend.
-LUKS and snapshots are there from the first boot, which makes backing up your configuration easy and un-breaking things cheap (a must-have for a tinkerer like me).
+LUKS and snapshots are there from the first boot, which makes backing up your configuration easy and un-breaking things cheap (a must-have for a tinkerer).
 And the Python and Jupyter Notebook integration is set up on the assumption that it is the reason the machine exists, not an afterthought bolted on once the desktop was pretty.

 Also, I love bunnies.
-Fast, light, and quiet.
+Fast, light, and quiet,
-🐰 is the archetype of software written for those who want a machine that prioritizes performance over flashy, bloated nice-to-haves.
+🐰 is the archetype of software written for those who want a machine that prioritizes performance over flashy and bloated features made by people who focus too much on new, advertising-flashy features and not enough on what is actually useful for you.

 ## Installation